 - Weight Whilst Moving – Taking your dog with you will add extra weight to your kayak.
 In some cases, this may be great as it can add to the stability but if you struggle with the weight of your craft before the dog has jumped in then you may want to look into a more lightweight kayak.
 Flip that around though, if your kayak is quite light and you have a pretty big dog, this could end up with both of you in the water.

 - Kayak Design – If you plan on taking your dog on an adventure and you currently have an inflatable kayak, just double check the material its made from.
 Some entry level inflatable kayaks on the market today have been made with thinner, cheaper materials and dog claws could easily penetrate through the outer layer.
 We don’t really need to tell you the outcome should that happen to an inflatable, do we?
 An inflatable kayak made from 100% drop-stitch are generally tougher, thanks to military grade PVC material being used, allowing you to take out your dog without the worry of it sinking!

 If you are in the market for a new kayak and like the idea of taking Fido with you, have a little think about your dog’s behaviour and personality.
-If they are the type of dog that you need to keep an eye on, you may want to look at something that has extra space by your feet like the Velocity 2 Sit on Top Kayak (this also means you can grab them should they start to play up) and excitable dogs have a tendency to want to get wet.
+If they are the type of dog that you need to keep an eye on, you may want to look at something that has extra space by your feet like the sit on top kayaks (this also means you can grab them should they start to play up) and excitable dogs have a tendency to want to get wet.

 And if there'll be more than just you and one dog heading out, you may want to go for the Nereus Tandem Sit on Top Kayak, which has room for two adults and could easily fit two of your furry friends, as it has a generous 250kgs weight capacity.